Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Acknowledgment

 \section{Acknowledgment}

-We would like to thank Alex Samorodnitsky for pointing out reference \cite{ABCJN17}.
+We would like to thank Alex Samorodnitsky for pointing out the reference \cite{ABCJN17}.
 We are indebted to Imre Leader for his clarification of results in \cite{BL91}.
+We thank Nathan Keller for pointing out that the noise operator preserves the monotonicity (Lemma \ref{lem:max-1}).
+We also appreciate the anonymous referee for pointing out several inaccuracies and many valuable comments.
 This work is supported by NSF grant CCF-1527270.